ttu/ttu.github.io/_posts/2020-4-15-architecture-feature-slices.md

 ---
 layout: post
 title: Architectures - Feature Slices
-excerpt: Vertical aka feature slices structure the code around business aspects or features and not by the responsibility.
+excerpt: Vertical slices aka feature slices aka package by feature, structure the code around business aspects or features and not by the responsibility.
 ---

-Vertical (aka feature) slices structure the code around **business aspects or features** and **not by the responsibility**.
+Vertical (aka feature) slices (aka package by feature) structure the code around **business aspects or features** and **not by the responsibility**.
 In a larger project, this enables the code to be split into smaller parts, which makes the project structure easier to understand and more maintainable.

 ![image monlith vs fetures](/images/posts/feature-slices/monolith-slices-microservices.png)
 Source: https://www.betterask.erni/news-room/slices-vs-layers/